 There were only eighteen in attendance when I started ministering at our last church.
 Eighteen hearty souls, most over the age of 65.
-So few and so…don’t get me in trouble!
-I’m skating on thin ice!
-Over the years church membership fell off for a variety of reasons.
+Over the years membership fell off for a variety of reasons.
 Neighborhood changed.
 People moved away.
 Grim reaper made too many visits.
 Pastors with their own dire problems.
 In a matter of 30 short years, the church was down to about ten percent of its prior membership.
 A mournful tithe.

-The first sermon series that I preached was from Judges 7.
+I first preached from Judges 7.
 About Gideon.
-Reading this chapter, it became clear that this pastorate was to be from the Lord.
+It had became clear that this pastorate was to be from the Lord.
 Down so low–now it’s time to see what God would do.
 There will be no excuses.
 No extenuating circumstances.
-We yearned to see the Lord at work!
+We yearn to see the Lord at work!
 ‘In order that Israel may not boast against me that her own strength has saved her’ (Judges 7:2).

-We were few.
-But the Lord is mighty.
-We began to grow.
+We’re few.
+The Lord is mighty.
+We begin to grow.
 A new couple here.
 Someone from the neighborhood there.
-Vacation Bible School opened our doors wider.
-Children came by dozens, many accepting the Lord into their lives.
-It was exciting!
-We were few.
-God was formidable.
+Vacation Bible School opens our doors wider.
+Children come by dozens, many accepting the Lord into their lives.
+We’re few.
+God is formidable.

 Where do you need help?
 Turn to the Lord.
 He loves to support His own.
 He wants to.
 We may be weak…but the Lord is mighty!

-Prayer: How precious, Lord, to trust in Jesus.
-In His name.
+How precious, Lord, to trust in Jesus.
 Amen.